Dual fuel energy – why it could be better for you

 Ask your current suppliers about dual fuel

-It’s easy to switch – contact your individual electricity and gas providers to see what dual fuel tariffs they can offer you.
+It’s easy to switch to a dual fuel tariff – contact your individual electricity and gas providers to see what deals they can offer you.

 Most energy suppliers offer dual fuel tariffs.
-Be sure to shop around and compare prices with other providers, making sure you’re getting the best deal.
+Be sure to shop around and compare prices with other providers.
+You don’t have to switch to one of your current suppliers if you don’t want to.
+You can switch one or both of your fuels to a new provider to get the best dual fuel deal.

 Dual fuel tariffs.
 What dual fuel tariffs are available?